erikyao/erikyao.github.io/_posts/2014-09-07-probability.md

 * Continuous random variable can take any value on the real line or some subset of the real line.
 	* \\( P(X \in A) \\)

-## 6. PMF: Probablity Mass Function
+## 6. PMF: Probability Mass Function

 A PMF evaluated at a value corresponds to the probability that a random variable takes that value (我觉得你可以理解为 \\( p(x) = P(X = x) \\)).